 However, it has become clear that environmental conditions do influence individual decisions to migrate.
 In fact, according to the Global Report on Internal Displacement, disasters displaced 18.8 million people in 135 countries in 2017.
 Of these, 8.6 million displacements were triggered by floods, and 7.5 million by storms, especially tropical cyclones.
 The worst affected countries were China with 4.5 million, the Philippines with 2.5 million, Cuba and the US each with 1.7 million, and India with 1.3 million displacements.

 Any Canadian refugee policy that recognizes environmental migrants must acknowledge the direct link between climate change and migration.
-International obligations exist around the responsibility of the industrialized world—which has benefited from carbon-intensive development to the developing world, which has done little to contribute to the problem yet suffers the most from its impacts.
+International obligations exist around the responsibility of the industrialized world to the developing world, which has done little to contribute to the problem yet suffers the most from its impacts.
 Even if warming is slowed down by reducing greenhouse gas emissions, the most vulnerable will continue to be displaced or will have their daily access to sustenance threatened by a changing climate.

 Ideally, the international community should first define and then operationalize the handling of climate refugees.
 However, the discussion around environmental displacement, its implications, and possible solutions cannot wait long.
 For instance, for climate migrants, repatriation could be an option because, unlike traditional refugees, climate migrants would technically still enjoy the protection of their own governments.